Alafia River Corridor Nature Preserve - North

 - There are three campsites available - Download the ARC camping map

-- To primitive camp at Site A, you must hike 2.4 miles with your equipment and supplies from the trailhead located on County Road 39.
+- Primitive site A is only accessible by hiking 2.4 miles with your equipment and supplies from the trailhead located on County Road 39

-- Primitive sites B and C are only accessible from the Keysville Road entrance.
-You cannot access the hiking trails from campsites B and C. The trails are only accessible from the trailhead located on County Road 39.
+- Primitive sites B and C are accessible by car from the Keysville Road entrance.
+You must obtain a gate code before entering.
+You cannot access the hiking trails from sites B and C- they are only accessible from the trailhead located on County Road 39

 - Bird Watching

 - Hiking Trail